Information & Inspection Powers: Information Notices: Tribunal approval: The Tribunal

 The panels hearing tax appeals and approval requests will be drawn from a pool of professionals, both legally and non-legally qualified, providing a wide range of experience to ensure that the right skills and knowledge are available to the tribunal.

-You can find more information about the tribunal in the Appeals, Reviews and Tribunals Guide (ARTG).
+You can find more information about the tribunal in the Appeals, Reviews and Tribunals Guidance (ARTG).

 The approval of the tribunal is